bjoydeep/obs-streaming/README.md

 #### Configure Observability to send data to Vector
 Now that you have Observability enabled, you can configure the RemoteWrite endpoint to Vector as mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/observability/observing-environments-intro#export-metrics-to-external-endpoints).
  Note the [secret](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/observability/observing-environments-intro#creating-the-kubernetes-secret-for-external-endpoint) needed has already been created when we installed Vector.
 So this step can be skipped.

-We only need to change the MCO CR as explained [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/observability/observing-environments-intro#updating-the-multiclusterobservability-cr).
+Therefore only step needed is to change the MCO CR as explained [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/observability/observing-environments-intro#updating-the-multiclusterobservability-cr).
 For our example, it means adding the `writeStorage` section as below.
 ```
   storageConfig:
     ....